Building a C64 Saver Kit

 If you don't have an adjustable supply, feel free to put ANY voltage into the saver from 0 to 20V DC.
 It MUST be DC of course, but nothing in this range will hurt the Saver if not left for an extended period of time.
 I guess I should leave one at 20VDC for a while and see what happens!

-Alright, let's install the saver in the case.
-This parts easy, just make sure the holes for the case are visible in the board.
+This part is easy, just make sure the holes for the case are visible in the board.
 Note that I'm using Robertson screws.
 It's come to my attention that these are a Canadian Thing™ and nobody else seems to have them.
 They're by far the best kind of screw, and I can't imagine building a house with Philips. 🤮

 Put the lid on and screw it down carefully.
 Only tighten the screws enough to pull the two halves together cleanly.